Can You Overdose On Acid (LSD)?

 • Intracranial hemorrhage.

 Aside from potentially permanent damage from injury, some of the more commonly reported long-term effects are flashbacks to bad trips.
-People who abused LSD years in the past can end up having vivid flashbacks to the disturbing things they saw and/or felt during these hallucinations.
+People who used LSD years in the past can end up having vivid flashbacks to the disturbing things they saw and/or felt during these hallucinations.
 However, this experience is still quite rare.
 Around 60 percent of people who had used a hallucinogen self-reported a mild kind of flashback a few days after using the drug, only 4 percent found this distressing, and even fewer continue to experience distressing flashbacks for long periods of time.

 Although LSD isn’t associated with significant dependence, the use of the drug can still become compulsive and problematic for some people.
 Even when use is infrequent, large doses of the drug can result in a greater chance of toxicity, overdose, or a bad trip.
 If the use of LSD has become problematic, a consultation with a medical professional or addiction specialist could help someone avoid additional injury or health problems.